-- Take precautions that ensure unreasonable workloads aren’t being assigned.
+- Take precautions to ensure unreasonable workloads aren’t being assigned to single individuals.

-Above all, this is a widely encompassing safety hazard.
+Trips, slips, and falls are some of the most widely encompassing safety hazards.
 Moreover, it’s a highly relevant one in the UK.
 Between 2018 and 2019, the HSE reported some harrowing figures regarding ergonomic hazards, including:

 - Moving vehicles such as forklifts caused 30 fatalities.

-- Contact with Dangerous Machinery resulted in 14 deaths.
+- Coming into contact with dangerous machinery resulted in 14 deaths.

-- To educate your workers of safer working practices, aim to keep it simple.
+- Educate your workers in safer working practices and aim to keep it simple.
 Inform your workers, but don’t overload them with information.